 Tell us a property is empty

-If a property has been empty and unfurnished for over two years then the owner will pay an extra 50% council tax.
-This means that the council tax payable for properties that have been empty and unfurnished for over two years is 150%.
+From 1 April 2019, properties that have been empty and unfurnished for over two years are subject to an extra 100 per cent Council Tax.
+This means that the Council Tax payable for properties that have been empty and unfurnished for over two years is 200 per cent.

 Unoccupied but furnished properties